CloudLabsAI-Azure/Migrating-on-prem-mysql-database-to-azure-mysql-database/Instructions/HANDS-ON LAB: MIGRATE ON-PREMISES MYSQL DATABASES TO AZURE DATABASE FOR MYSQL05.md

     CREATE DATABASE onlinedbtwo;

    ```
-1. Execute the command and verify the database created in schemas tab.
+1. Execute the command and verify the database created in the schemas tab.

    ![](Media/056.png)

-1. Once created navigate back to azure database and refresh the database. you can view the newly created database has been reflected.
+1. Once created navigate back to Azure database and refresh the database. you can view the newly created database has been reflected.

    ![](Media/057.png)